 In the case of an assembly with 12 or 14 positions, a single run (with all positions tested) is required for the PVT.

-Per General Notice Section 7.20, numbers should not be rounded until the final calculations for the reportable value have been completed.
+Per General Notices Section 7.20, numbers/intermediate results should not be rounded until the final calculations for the reportable value have been completed.
 Intermediate calculations may be rounded for reporting purposes, but the original (not rounded) value should be used for any additional required calculations.
-In particular, the percent dissolved values should be retained to at least three decimals prior to calculation of the geometric mean and %CV.
+In particular, the percent dissolved values should be retained to at least three decimal places prior to calculation of the geometric mean and %CV.

-If nothing but the stirring elements are changed when switching from Apparatus 1 to Apparatus 2, then the PVT for Apparatus 1 is considered to be successful.
-The cause of failure should be investigated and any adjustments made.
+If nothing but the stirring elements is changed when switching from Apparatus 1 to Apparatus 2, then the PVT for Apparatus 1 is considered to be successful.
+In this case, the assembly can be used for Apparatus 1 but not for Apparatus 2.
+The cause of failure for Apparatus 2 should be investigated and any adjustments made.
 If the cause is the paddle stirring elements and no other changes are made, the PVT has to be repeated for Apparatus 2 only.
 If any changes are made other than the replacement of the paddle stirring elements, the PVT should be repeated for both Apparatus 1 and Apparatus 2.

 In the collaborative study to establish the ranges for the PVT reference material, no automated systems are allowed to be used.
 This approach is to reduce the contribution of the individual components of the automated system to the variability of the results.
 However, ensuring that automation does not significantly affect the validity of the dissolution results falls within the responsibility of the individual user.
 With an automated dissolution system that has been verified to produce equivalent results to those from manually sampled prednisone tablet solutions, the inclusion of the automated system during the PVT should not be a cause for failure.
 Demonstrating that automation does not influence the results is the responsibility of the individual user.